 Below are the main dates for these festivities:

-From concerts, country dancing, and other festivities, Houston knows how to throw a party!3rd Monday in February: President's Day (national)
+From concerts, country dancing, and other festivities, Houston knows how to throw a party!Third Monday in January: Martin Luther King, Jr. Day (national)

 Initially established on 22 February, birthday of the first president of the US George Washington, Presidents Day has been moved to the third Monday in February.
 Coincidentally, it kicks off winter sales.March (the Friday before the start of the Houston Livestock Show and Rodeo): Go Texan Day (local)

 Every year the Houston Livestock Show and Rodeo is held in March.
 For 20 days, the Houston NRG Stadium hosts major cattle fairs and rodeo competitions between the country's greatest champions.
 The Friday before the start of the festival is Go Texan Day, dear to the heart of Texans who parade in traditional costumes in a typical western atmosphere.
 Programme: marathons, rodeo tournaments, country music concerts, a carnival parade, and pig races.Last Monday in May: Memorial Day (national)

 This very solemn day for Americans is dedicated to the memory of the men and women who died in battle for their country.
 Each year, the US president gives a speech in honour of the soldiers of the US Army at Arlington Cemetery.July 4: Independence Day (national)

 On the 4th of July 1776, the United States declared their independence from Britain by drafting their constitution.
 Since then, this day has been a major holiday that includes celebrations with friends and neighbours, dances, and concerts.First Monday in September: Labor Day (national)

 This famous holiday has been a day of celebration for workers and the labour force in the US since 1882.
 It is an opportunity for everyone to relax... but it is also a day for 'consuming', since it marks the opening day of the autumn sales!October 12: Columbus Day (national)